University of Texas System: Health institutions

-The University of Texas System has 5 independent health institutions.
-None are officially associated with any of the 4-year academic institutions, though some may have close relationships or special joint programs with them due to geographical location (Dallas–Fort Worth area institutions & San Antonio institutions) or historical relationships (UT Austin & UT Medical Branch at Galveston).
+The University of Texas System has 4 independent health institutions.
+None are officially associated with any of the 4-year academic institutions, though some may have close relationships or special joint programs with them due to geographical location (Dallas–Fort Worth area institutions & or historical relationships (UT Austin & UT Medical Branch at Galveston).

 UT MD Anderson Cancer Center is one of the six schools at UT Health Science Center at Houston.
 Despite being officially associated under UT Houston, the UT System lists MD Anderson as a separate health institution due to its unique specialization.

 Additionally, there are medical schools at UT Austin and UT Rio Grande Valley that are not directly affiliated with any of the independent health institutions.
-The third medical school organized under an academic institution in the UT System will open in 2023 under the UT Tyler administration.
+The third medical school organized under an academic institution in the UT System is UT Tyler Medical School, which began operations in 2023.
+UTSA and UTHSA completed their merger in 2025.